Psychiatric Service Dog: What It Is, How to Qualify, & What Your Rights Are

 • Airlines must allow PSDs to travel in the cabin with their handler at no extra fee.

-• Airlines may require the Department of Transportation DOT Service Animal Air Transportation Form, which confirms the dog’s training and behavior.
+• Airlines may require the Department of Transportation Service Animal Air Transportation Form, which confirms the dog’s training and behavior.

 • PSDs must fit safely at the handler’s feet or lap without blocking aisles.